-Maybe you've noticed that it is harder to hear lately.
-Well, hearing aids are just a fact of life as you get older.
-But, many hearing-impaired seniors living on a fixed income cannot afford the high cost of hearing aids, which, according to Lions Clubs International, cost an average of $3,600 each.
-What's more, very few health insurance policies pay for hearing aids and to the surprise of many, Medicare does not provide coverage for the devices or the exams required to fit them.
-Fortunately, organizations and institutions have been set up to provide free hearing aids and hearing aid discounts for seniors.
+Many hearing-impaired seniors living on a fixed income struggle to afford the high cost of hearing aids.
+Likewise, few health insurance policies pay for hearing aids and to the surprise of many, Medicare does not provide coverage for the devices or the exams required to fit them.
+Fortunately, some organizations and institutions provide free hearing aids and hearing aid discounts for seniors.

 The best place to start looking for assistance is your audiologist.
-Ask if they know of any local nonprofit organizations that help seniors suffering from hearing loss obtain hearing aids at no charge.
+Ask if he or she knows of any local nonprofit organizations that help seniors suffering from hearing loss obtain hearing aids for low-income adults at no charge.
 Local nonprofits sometimes offer assistance in the form of grants based on individual needs - even when they don't offer a specific hearing aid program.

 Hearing Loss Association of America

 The Hearing Loss Association of America provides information about a number of financial aid assistance programs available to needy individuals, including the elderly.
 Although the association does not supply individuals with hearing aids, it acts as a repository of up-to-date information about a number of financial aid options including those for veterans and through Medicaid.

 Lions Clubs International

 Many local Lions Clubs participate in the Lions Affordable Hearing Aid Project (AHAP).
 Get a Lion's Club hearing aid application through your local Lions Club, which determines eligibility (based on income) and arranges testing by a hearing care professional.
 You can find your local Lions Club by using the Lions Clubs International locator.
 Alternatively, you can contact Lions AHAP at (630) 571-5466 or by e-mail.